CM2Walki/TF2/README.md

 ```console
 $ docker exec -it tf2-dedicated nano /home/steam/tf-dedicated/tf/cfg/server.cfg
 ```
+Or if you want to explicitly specify a server config file, use the `SRCDS_CFG` environment variable.

 If you want to learn more about configuring a TF2 server check this [documentation](https://wiki.teamfortress.com/wiki/Dedicated_server_configuration).